Injection therapy of facial skin by mesotherapy (1 zone)

 Preparation:

-- A consultation with a cosmetologist is recommended to select the cocktail
+- A preliminary consultation with a cosmetic physician is recommended to determine the treatment protocol and select the active substances.